mdrorum/advancedprogramming/lectures/lecture6/README.md

     - regardless implementation (multicore, network...)
     - is the only messaging passing library considered a standard
     - http://www.open-mpi.org/ (free, available on GNU/Linux)
+- Networking
+    - low-level to mid-level
+    - try boost::asio
+    - explain adding modules to Cmake
+    - example with enet

 # Exercises